TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/javascript-middleware/middleware-scripting-guide.md

 // Initialise the object with your functionality by passing a closure that accepts
 // two objects into the NewProcessRequest() function: sampleMiddleware.NewProcessRequest(function(request, session, config) {

-    console.log("This middleware does nothing, but will print this to your terminal.")
+    log("This middleware does nothing, but will print this to your terminal.")

     // You MUST return both the request and session metadata return sampleMiddleware.ReturnData(request, session.meta_data);